 Who Gets the Test?

 The fetal fibronectin test isn't necessary for all pregnant women.
 Your doctor may suggest it if you're at risk of going into labor early.
-You may be at higher risk because you're bleeding, have a health problem, have early contractions, or delivered a baby early in the past.
+You may be at higher risk because you're bleeding (not usually because of the actually bleeding but because preterm labor is suspected.
+It cannot be done if blood is present), have a health problem, have early contractions, or delivered a baby early in the past.

 What the Test Does